flipcamp/engagingstudents4/essays/stover.md

 <img src="{{ site.baseurl }}/images/stover02.png" alt="image" />

 The lyrics are unambiguously celebratory—“‘I love you’ hums the April breeze, ‘I love you’ echoes the hills.”
-For students who assume that the music always expresses the text (which generally precedes the music, in 19th-century art songs for instance), the disjuncture between harmonic mode and textual meaning in “I Love You” reveals ways in which reharmonization might be invoked to stimulate new music-text relations.
+For students who assume that the music always expresses the text (which generally precedes the music, in nineteenth-century art songs for instance), the disjuncture between harmonic mode and textual meaning in “I Love You” reveals ways in which reharmonization might be invoked to stimulate new music-text relations.

 Figure 3 shows the beginning of the last phrase of Johnny Mercer and Johnny Mandel’s “Emily.”
 Here, a pre-dominant iimin7 chord in the home key of G major is transformed into iv6 (iv with an added sixth), enacting a rising gesture in the bass to V/ii, which returns to ii for the song’s final cadential statement.
 The move from major to minor pre-dominant harmony is intensified with the change of bass (not least by the way in which the bass rising minor third is echoed in the inner-voice rise from chordal third to chordal third, C to E&#9837;).
 This substitutive progression reinforces the functional relation between ii (and ii<sup>&#216;</sup>7) and IV (and iv).